centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 Once the events added in the queue and the maximum size of the queue or the timeout is reached, events will be sent to the InfluxDB storage.

-This function builds data from the queue and send them to the storage.
+This function builds data from the queue and sends them to the storage.
 If an error occurs, it dumps a log error.

 It is here that we use the **http** and **ltn12** objects loaded at the